jeroencools/PS_MS365_TEAMS_GUI/readme.md

 ## Teams_Create_GUI.ps1
 You can use this to create "edu teams" based on the information from a .csv-file (teams.csv) in the same directory.
 In the csv-file you can provide a team name, owners (teachers), members (students) and channels (subjects).
 You need to have an MS365 admin account.
 Also, make sure you have installed the Teams and AzureAD modules for PowerShell.

    ###      The following actions are always executed:
-                - Create teams with a custom name
+                -Create teams with a custom name

                 - Add students and teachers